UCL/cid-X/Docu/source/index.rst

 Welcome to cid-X
 ================

+**cid-X: Consistent invertible deformation-vector-fields for the XCAT phantom**

 cid-X is a python software packate that makes the output XCAT defromation vector fields (DVFs) consistent and invertible.
 It produces forward and backward DVFs, as well as images corresponding to such DVFs.